What is Foundation Training?

 You will be required to sit the SJT as part of your application.
 The test takes place on two dates each year - December and January - and your medical school determines the date for your university.
 Nottingham students usually sit the test in early December.

-The SJT is an invigilated test in exam conditions which is designed to assess the professional attributes expected of a foundation doctor according to the person specification for the Foundation Programme.
+Currently the SJT is an invigilated test in exam conditions which is designed to assess the professional attributes expected of a foundation doctor according to the person specification for the Foundation Programme.
+For applicants wishing to start the programme in 2021 (and applying in 2020), the SJT test is being revised and is likely to be moving to an online platform.

 The attributes being assessed are: